 Safety: improved by a factor of 3-4 times coping with the expected traffic increase.

-PMSE introduction impact
+PMSE introduction ECONOMIC impact

+Civil aviation side

-Civil aviation PMSE introduction, in the 960 – 1164 MHz band, may slow down, constrain or freeze the evolution of aeronautical systems (such as those developed under SESAR for instance).
+PMSE introduction, in the 960 – 1164 MHz band, may slow down, constrain or freeze the evolution of aeronautical systems (such as those developed under SESAR for instance).

 One of the additional points is that potential interferences may result an increase of the separation between aircraft to ensure safety.
 As a result of the domino effect, this non predictive air traffic flow reduction may also lead to an extra cost for airports and airliners.